carlosperate/awesome-microbit/README.md

 ### Python

 - [MicroPeri](https://github.com/JoeGlancy/microperi) - Run Python programs on your computer with the same micro:bit MicroPython API and connecting a micro:bit as an external peripheral device or sensor.
-- [microbit_stub](https://github.com/casnortheast/microbit_stub) - A Python module that emulates the micro:bit as defined by the micro:bit MicroPython API.
+- [microbit_stub](https://github.com/casnortheast/microbit_stub) - A Python package that emulates the micro:bit as defined by the micro:bit MicroPython API.
+- [bluezero](https://github.com/ukBaz/python-bluezero) - A Python package to interface with Bluetooth devices, with examples for the micro:bit.

 ### Node.js